 (c) any other contract, agreement, document, order or instrument.

+[Section 12 inserted by No. 9 of 2013 s.
+6.]

 13. Proceedings relating to East Fremantle Fund

 (1) On and after transfer day, any proceedings that immediately before that day might have been commenced or continued by the East Fremantle Fund may be commenced or continued by the Town of East Fremantle.